Convergence of infinitesimal generators and stability of convex monotone semigroups: Examples

-This means that, regardless of possible numerical errors, the Euler scheme still converges to the solution of~\eqref{eq:ODE}.
-Furthermore, in the case that $\delta_n\to\delta>0$, the Euler scheme converges to the solution of a stochastic differential equation which might be driven by a G-Brownian motion.
-We define
+This means that, regardless of possible numerical errors, the Euler scheme converges to the solution of~\eqref{eq:ODE}.\ Moreover, if $\delta_n\to\delta>0$, the Euler scheme converges to the solution of a stochastic differential equation driven by a G-Brownian motion, cf.~\cite{Peng19}.
+Define

-for all $n\in\N$, $\delta>0$, $f\in\Cb(\R^d)$ and $x\in\R^d$.
+for all $n\in\N$, $\delta>0$, $f\in\Cb(\Rd)$ and $x\in\Rd$.
 Let $L$ be the Lipschitz constant of $\psi$.